Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 ---

 # 💡 FAQ
-- WPA3 may fail → Use WPA2 for installation
+- WPA3 may fail → Use WPA2
-- MAKEOPTS must match your CPU cores (e.g. -j32 for 16C/32T)
+- MAKEOPTS must match CPU threads (e.g. -j32 for 16C/32T)
-- Btrfs recommended with zstd compression & subvolumes
+- Filesystem choice: ext4 (safe), XFS (large files), Btrfs (snapshots)
-- os-prober is disabled by default, enable manually
+- os-prober is disabled by default, enable if dual-booting
-- Keep `en_US.UTF-8` for system messages, add extra locales as needed
+- Install btrfs-progs only if using Btrfs

 ---